 More than 80% of students in our on-campus MEM & MF, and DEL-MEM professional programs receive some merit-based or need-based scholarships funded by the school.
 MEM & MF students may also qualify for assistantships and work study as part of their financial aid packages.

 We offer more than 100 types of financial aid awards, including:

 In evaluating applicants for admission, the Nicholas School maintains a strict policy of selecting candidates without regard to their ability to pay tuition.
 If the applicant is offered admission, the school will notify the admitted student if they are eligible to receive financial aid and in what form.
-There are three primary types of financial aid.
+The Nicholas School works with three primary types of financial aid: merit-based aid from the school, need-based aid from the school, and federal loans.
+Some students may seek outside schlarships and grants or private loans.
 Our Financial Aid Office will be happy to help you review your options and identify which merit- or need-based aid options are right for you.

 Once Notified of Your Financial Aid Package

 You are encouraged to take some time to log in to DukeHub, which is the student access to the Duke system, and under Financial Aid check to see that the financial aid you were offered from the Nicholas School has been posted.
 Please be aware that all awards, including scholarships and loans, may be posted to your account but will not be applied towards your tuition and fees until 10 days prior to the beginning of the semester.